 When you’re stressed, your gut knows — and if something is stressing out your gut, it affects your brain.
 And, if your gut isn’t at it’s best, your mental health can suffer — gut bacteria and mental health are linked closely.
 Your stomach and brain work together to determine both your anxiety and digestion; in your body and mind, everything is connected.

 ENS And Gut Microbiota

+Gut bacteria and mood are closely linked.
 Your body has trillions of microbiota that live in the gut which includes bacteria, fungus, and viruses.
-When your GI system has an imbalance, it affects your mental health behavior.
+When your GI system has an imbalance, it affects your mental health behavior — another example of how powerful the gut-brain connection is.
 It also contributes to your physical well-being including your nutritional intake and immune system.

 Anxiety And Gut Health

 Recent research published in the Microbiome Journal shows that mental health disorder and neurology have a common link because of unhealthy gut microbiota that disrupts the microRNA molecules in the brain’s prefrontal cortex and amygdala.

 The prefrontal cortex determines emotions, personality, and your attention span.
 The temporal lobes house the amygdala which is a set of nuclei.
 The temporal lobes are part of the limbic system which determines your emotional state.

 This information is critical since the communication between the gut, the prefrontal cortex, and the amygdala shows that the body functions as one unit instead of separate systems with independent responsibilities.
 It infers that the gut is the central access point for the body; so, healthy gut, healthy mind.